Contrast Limited Adaptive Histogram Equalization with External Memory

 rd_datasignal to retrieve the 8-bit (LSB) luminance component and then writes it into the cache memory block of the CLAHE algorithm.

 CLAHE: For a detailed description of the implementation of the CLAHE algorithm for hardware, see the Contrast Limited Adaptive Histogram Equalization example.
-The CLAHEHDLAlgorithm subsystem operates on 8-bit grayscale images, which is why the 8-bit luminance (Y) component is separated from the 16-bit YCbCr pixel data.
+In this example, the CLAHEHDLAlgorithm subsystem operates on 8-bit grayscale images, which is why the 8-bit luminance (Y) component is separated from the 16-bit YCbCr pixel data.

 Because the data read back from the external memory is in burst mode, it cannot be used directly for bilinear interpolation.
 The cache buffer stores the burst of lines read from the external memory.
 The depth of the cache is enough to store a number of lines equal to tileHeight.
 The